 Licensing is handled exclusively by Artifex Software, Inc.

-Please fill out the form below to inquire about a commercial license.
+Please contact Artifex to inquire about a commercial license.

 Open Source Licensing Basics

 Unlike many Open Source software projects, MuPDF is owned and fully controlled by Artifex.
-The vast majority of all MuPDF development is done by Artifex engineers, and on rare occasions, bug fixes accepted from outside contributors (under license by Artifex).
-If you have further questions regarding the development and control of MuPDF, please contact Miles Jones, President/CEO Artifex Software.
+The vast majority of all MuPDF development is done by Artifex engineers, and on rare occasions, bug fixes accepted from outside contributors (under our contribution agreement).
+If you have further questions regarding the development and control of MuPDF, please contact Artifex.

-AGPL MuPDF is provided under the GNU Affero General Public License (AGPL), as well as under an Artifex commercial license.
+MuPDF is available under both Open Source – AGPL and a commercial license agreement with Artifex.
 For more detailed and complete information on the AGPL please visit the GNU web site.

 This page is intended to provide a summary of information that developers and companies may find useful in understanding licensing options available for Artifex products.
 It does not represent legal advice.
 We strongly encourage developers and/or companies to review the specific licensing text made available on the GNU web site.